melisaroze/webfolio/README.md

 Webfolio — Meliza Rose B. Alvarez

 Personal Portfolio Website
 ---
-Overview
 This is the portfolio website of Meliza Rose B. Alvarez, a web/front‑end developer.
 It showcases her journey, skills, and projects in a clean, responsive design.
-This site reflects her capabilities in HTML, CSS, Bootstrap, and frontend UX/UI, as well as her backend knowledge as seen in her other projects.
+This site reflects her capabilities in HTML, CSS, Bootstrap, and frontend UX/UI, as well as her backend knowledge, as seen in her other projects.

 Live Demo
 View the site live: https://melisaroze.github.io/webfolio/